Thresholds – Leaving Nonprofit Life with Courage and Grace.

 - What are the best resources to share with the board?

-Using a cohort experience, Eos Transition Partners offers Thresholds: Life Before and After Your Departure – an invaluable opportunity to learn about effective practices in preparing for your leadership departure, to share with others the joys and anxieties of leaving your work, and, using tools, to assess organizational vulnerabilities and the necessary actions to leave well.
+Using a cohort experience, Eos Transition Partners offers Thresholds: Leaving Nonprofit Life with Grace and Curiosity – an invaluable opportunity to learn about effective practices in preparing for your leadership departure, to share with others the joys and anxieties of leaving your work, and, using tools, to assess organizational vulnerabilities and the necessary actions to leave well.

 The experience includes:

 - Between-session reading and assignments amplifies the learning and virtual experience.